MatthewDaniels/humpback-up/readme.md

 :whale: "Humpback" - a GCP Based Backup System
 ======================================

+# :construction: THIS IS A WORK IN PROGRESS

 <!-- ![Humpback Whale by Philipp Lehmann from the Noun Project](/humpback_whale.png) -->

 This simple script is an evolution of the great work done by Rudiger Wolf ([rnwolf](https://gist.github.com/rnwolf)) as documented here: https://gist.github.com/rnwolf/533bf309bd84982c4b39d1ca7c03991f